 There is a lot of public contention currently on whether to build an energy plant for municipal solid waste or not and this section will provide an economic analysis of construction and the work of an incineration plant for the territory of Croatia.
 The construction was planned to be located in Resnik in the Zagreb County.
 Taking into consideration the amount of waste which needs to be managed when the landfill Prudinec in the neighborhood Jakuševac closes in 2018 on a monthly basis, there are 222,000 tonnes/year of mixed municipal waste that come from the Zagreb area and a permanent system of municipal waste management needs to be created.
 Pursuant to the decision of the city of Zagreb which is defined in the waste management plan in Zagreb by 2015, the planned technology for solving this problem is thermal treatment of waste and this paper is, consequently, based on that type of plants.
-Most of the plants that are going to be reviewed in this paper will be at the level of about 230,000 tonnes of mixed municipal waste per year.
-[70] The waste that is intended for burning is primarily mixed municipal waste.
-Investment costs of incineration are estimated at around the amount of the reimbursement for waste disposal in the EU which specifically ranges from €46 / t up to € 174 / t and for the requirements of this work the average of €110/ t was considered.
+Most of the plants that are going to be reviewed in this paper will be at the level of about 230,000 tonnes of mixed municipal waste.
+Investment costs of incineration are estimated at around the amount of the reimbursement for waste disposal in the EU which specifically ranges from $\epsilon$ 46 / t up to $\epsilon$ 174 / t and for the requirements of this work the average of $\epsilon$ 110/ t was considered.
 [72]